PageotD/articles/drafts/pso/particle-swarm-optimization.md

 Another advantage is that PSO can be easily parallelized, making it a great choice for distributed computing environments.

-Compare to local optimization algorithms, PSO does not rely on the gradient of the objective function, making it a good choice for problems where the gradient is not available.
+Compared to local optimization algorithms, PSO does not rely on the gradient of the objective function, making it a good choice for problems where the gradient is not available.

 What sets PSO apart from other global optimization methods (such as Genetic Algorithms or Simulated Annealing) is its swarm-based approach.
 Instead of relying on operations like mutation or crossover, PSO updates solutions by mimicking how individuals in a group learn from their own experiences and the success of others.
 This results in fast convergence and robust performance, making it a go-to choice for engineering, machine learning, and more.